anandpr1602/TKinter_ROI_Frames_Selector/README.md

-# ROI Rectangle & Frames Selector
+# ROI & Frames Selector
-is a Tkinter-based GUI to select rectangular ROI and choose a set of frames for further image inalysis on Python.
+is a Tkinter-based GUI to select rectangular or circular ROI and choose a set of frames for further image inalysis on Python.

 # Requirements:
 ## Tkinter: